miquelvir/lsds-2026/projects/1-hdfs/README.md

 ## [1.4] Client

+> [!IMPORTANT]
-You will build a [Python client](#client) which allows uploading and download files as blocks from SSHDFS.
+> You will build a [Python client](#client) which allows uploading and download files as blocks from SSHDFS.
 When uploading a file, the client is in charge of dividing the file into blocks and uploading each of them.
 When downloading a file, the client is in charge of appending all the downloaded blocks together in the final file.

 ### [1.4.1] List datanodes (^^)